How to Fill out a Customs Form for International Shipping

 Many of SDC International Movers clients qualify for an exemption from paying customs or import duties, either because:

-- Because they are moving with a valid immigration or long-term residence visa, which allows for the import of a container of household goods and personal effects.
-(If you are a European Union member state citizen, you must have lived outside any EU country for at least six months, but some member countries require longer periods.)
+- They are moving with a valid immigration or long-term residence visa, which allows for the import of a container of household goods and personal effects.
+(If you are a European Union member state citizen, you must have lived outside any EU country for at least six months, though some member countries require longer periods.)

 Most common requirements for duty exemption:

-- Household goods used in the US not less than 6 months or one year (depending on the destination country) by a family or individual of which the importer was a residency holder for not less than one year.
+- Household goods must have been used in the U.S. for not less than six months or one year (depending on the destination country) by a family or individual who held residency for not less than one year.
 In this case, free entry is allowed.

-- The use of household goods for one year should be proved and may involve documentation other than the declaration.
+- The use of household goods for one year should be proven and may involve documentation other than the declaration.

 Regardless of your tax-exempt status, you will still need to fill in a customs form for your international shipment.
-Customs officials will need to look at your declaration and ensure that everything you have written is exempt.
+Customs officials will need to review your declaration and ensure that everything you have written qualifies for exemption.

-Some of our clients send some commercial items along with their household goods and personal effects.
+Some of our clients send commercial items along with their household goods and personal effects.
 These are not exempt from customs duties and import taxes.
-The exemption from customs is usually for used goods, and if you send new items, they might be taxed.
+The exemption is usually for used goods; if you send new items, they might be taxed.

 How to Fill a Customs Form